AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 ![Associativity example](associativity.png)

 **Commutativity** property means that the order of operands does not matter in the operation.
-We can observe it again on addition, which is commutative and on subtraction, which is not.
+We can observe it again on addition, which is commutative, and on subtraction, which is not.

 ![Commutativity example](commutativity.png)